vishudhshah/league-analysis/README.md

 Among these features, `firstbaron` is nominal while `csat20` is numerical.
 Since `firstbaron` is already in binary format, I do not need to perform any encoding on it.
 However, I do need to standardize `csat20` to ensure that both features are on the same scale.
 I use the `StandardScaler` from `sklearn.preprocessing` to standardize `csat20`.

-After splitting the data into training and testing sets, I fit the baseline model on the training data and obtain the following performance metrics:
+After splitting the data into training and testing sets, I fit the baseline model on the training data using the `LinearRegression` model from `sklearn.linear_model`.
+While the use of `StandardScaler` is not necessary for linear regression, it helps with interpretability of the coefficients and is good practice when working with features on different scales.

+I then evaluate the model on both the training and test sets using the $r^2$, RMSE, and MAE metrics.

 | Evaluation Metric   |   Training Set Performance |   Test Set Performance |
 |:--------------------|---------------------------:|-----------------------:|